unopolicinglab/website/content/authors/ditter/_index.md

 - Alumni
 ---

-Loganne Ditter earned her M.S. from the School of Criminology and Criminal Justice at the University of Nebraska Omaha in 2025.
+Loganne Ditter earned her M.S. from the School of Criminology and Criminal Justice at the University of Nebraska at Omaha in 2025.
 She also holds a B.S. in psychology and criminal justice from Fort Hays State University.
 Her research interests include rural crime, intimate partner violence and juvenile justice.